mattereppe/otupy/docs/developingextensions.md

 ```
 (see the [User Guide](userguide.md) for `Map` documentation)

-The specifier must provide at least the following methods:
+The specifier can provide the following methods:
 - `__init__` (MANDATORY) to initialize both the `Profile` and the base type.
 The `Profile` initialization is standard:
   ```
   Profile.__init__(self, 'slpf')